 “Chess Days, a body of work that is autobiographical in nature, is a visual record and diary of the artist’s daily game of chess with her spouse.
 One hundred and seventy five pages in total, each acts as a record of individual games and where they paused.
 As a whole, the work reads as a chess novel, with scribbles of poetry and pillow talk, a visual diary drawn in watercolor and scribed with an dip pen.
 Architectural in composition, the work is an abstraction of the chess game.
 Chess Days celebrates inconsistency; some pages executed meticulously while others are marked with splatter, some only which the artist can read.”

-From the introduction by the art gallery curator Mitra Khorasheh
+—from the introduction by art gallery curator Mitra Khorasheh

 Medium: watercolor on diverse, mainly handmade papers ranging from 5” x 8” to 7” x 11.3”